Patent Trolls Are Losing More. Will America's Supreme Court Change That? - Slashdot

 Here's a quotes from the Times article.
 (Non-paywalled version here): In the five years since it began its work -- a result of the America Invents Act of 2011 -- the Patent Trial and Appeal Board has saved companies more than $2 billion in legal fees alone, according to Joshua Landau, patent counsel at the Computer and Communications Industry Association, offering an expeditious and relatively cheap avenue to challenge patents of doubtful validity.
 The benefits of stopping bad patents from snaking their way through the economy have been even greater.
 Companies no longer have to pay ransom so the threat of lawsuits over dubious royalty payments -- filed by aggressive litigants known as trolls -- will go away...
 But for all the benefits of culling faulty intellectual-property rights, the board is under existential threat.
 Next week, the Supreme Court will hear a challenge that the patent office's new procedure is unconstitutional...

-I don’t want to hear a damn thing from a patent holding company until they show tax returns demonstrating that they’re paying their fair sha
+I don’t want to hear a damn thing from a patent holding company until they show tax returns demonstrating that they’re paying their fair share to maintain the legal system they disproportionately consume.

 Re: (Score:2)